-Student Account Credit for Books and Supplies Eligible students may apply to receive up to \$400 advance per semester to be used for the timely purchase of books and supplies from the vendors of their choice.
-This amount will be charged to a student's account and must be repaid by the end of the semester.
-Applications and requirements for this advance are available through Student Accounts Office and eligibility is determined by the Financial Aid Office.
+• Student Account Credit for Books and Supplies Eligible students may apply to receive up to a \$400 advance per semester to be used for the timely purchase of books and supplies from the vendors of their choice.
+Applications and requirements for this advance are available through Student Accounts Office and eligibility is determined by the Financial Aid Office..